 Although the term may be new, the concept is not.
-It is something that has been developing over recent years under other names such as integrated FP&A, digital FP&A, and next generation FP&A. The main emphasis of xP&A and other terms is that planning and analysis goes beyond finance and its traditional accounting practices, to all functions of the entire organization.
+It is something that has been developing over recent years under other names such as integrated financial planning, connected planning and digital FP&A. The main emphasis of xP&A and other terms is that planning and analysis goes beyond finance and its traditional accounting practices, to all functions of the entire organization.
 It is a modern planning approach that: